chrthomsen/pygrametl/docs/examples/dimensions.rst

     # scdensure extends the ensure methods with support for updating slowly
     # changing attributes of rows where lookupparts match.
 This is done by
     # increamenting the version attribute for the new row, and assigning the new
-    # rows fromatt to the old rows toatt, indicating that the old row is no
+    # rows' fromatt to the old rows' toatt, indicating that the old row is no
     # longer valid.
     for row in products:
 	productDimension.scdensure(row)

+    # This finds the key value of the newest version
+    newest = productDimension.lookup({'name': 'Calvin and Hobbes')

+    # This finds the key value of the version that was valid 1990-12-31
+    older = productDimension.lookupasof({'name': 'Calvin and Hobbes',
+                                        '1990-12-31', True)

     # Ensures that the data is committed and the connections are closed correctly
     conn.commit()